-In graduate school, Patrick completed his thesis research project with and was subsequently employed by the Professorship of Renewable Energy Carriers at the Swiss Federal Institute of Technology where he contributed to the ‘Solar-to-Liquid’ project.
-His focus was on the fabrication, characterization, installation, and testing of reticular porous ceramic structures for a directly irradiated, high temperature (1500°C) reactor for solar fuel generation.
+Prior to joining NREL, Patrick completed his M.S. thesis with and was employed by the Professorship of Renewable Energy Carriers (PREC) at the Swiss Federal Institute of Technology (ETH, Zurich) where he contributed to the ‘Solar-to-Liquid’ project.
+His focus was on the fabrication, characterization, installation, and testing of reticular porous ceramic structures for a directly irradiated, high-temperature (1500°C) receiver/reactor for solar fuel generation.

-Other experiences include an internship with Alfa Laval characterizing corrosion potentials of steels; an internship with the Paul Scherrer Institute investigating electron mobility in silicon devices; and a student research position in the Computational Biomechanics Laboratory at the University of Denver.
+Previous experiences include: an internship with the Paul Scherrer Institute (PSI) investigating electron mobility in silicon devices; academic work characterizing corrosion potentials of steels together with Alfa Laval; undergraduate research in the Computational Biomechanics Laboratory at the University of Denver; and extensive machining experience.

-M.S., Materials & Manufacturing Engineering, Technical University of Denmark
+M.S.
+Materials & Manufacturing Engineering, Technical University of Denmark (DTU)

 B.S.
 Mechanical Engineering, University of Denver (DU)